bisht-prachi/solarcell_degradation_electron_irradiation/README.md

 ## Overview

 The primary degradation mechanism arises from defect creation at deep levels within the solar cell material.
-These defects act as recombination centers for minority charge carriers, significantly reducing the minority carrier diffusion length (\(L\)).
-This reduction is quantified by the diffusion length damage coefficient (\(K_L\)), which is energy-dependent and determines the impact of radiation on \(L\).
-The relation governing the degraded diffusion length is:
+These defects act as recombination centers for minority charge carriers, significantly reducing the minority carrier diffusion length L. This reduction is quantified by the diffusion length damage coefficient K_L, which is energy-dependent and determines the impact of radiation on L. The relation governing the degraded diffusion length is:

 1/L^2 = 1/Lo^2 + K_L*phi